 This self-guided trek takes in the Bozburun Peninsula, one of the 5 sections of the Carian trail.
 With 850 km, the Carian trail is the longest of Turkey's long-distance trekking routes.
 Located in the south western part of Turkey it runs through the provinces of Muğla and Aydın, passing by numerous monuments from the Carian civilization that thrived in this region during Antiquity.
 The region has its own unique architecture and many ancient villages, untouched coves, hills full of olive and almond trees, and ancient cities, some of which are only accessible on foot.
 Leaving busy tourist centres such as Marmaris behind, you hike from the blues of the sea to the greens of the hills, starting on forested slopes above Kumlübük and slowly making your way to the more barren hillsides of the southern part of the peninsula.
 You pass sleepy coastal towns and traditional mountain villages, on the way enjoying the ever changing, amazing views.

 This challenging self-guided trek follows the highest and most rugged section of the Lycian Way, Turkey’s first ever long-distance footpath.
 The route winds up and down along the Mediterranean’s most dramatic coastline of Lycia, to the limestone peaks of Mount Olympos, soaring high above the glittering sea.
 It descends through shady wooded valleys along a 4-km beach past the ruins of the Lycian city of Olympos.
-It finishes at the spectacular isolated lighthouse on the ridge of Cape Gelidonia.
+It finishes at the spectacular isolated lighthouse on the ridge of Cape Gelidonya.

-This self-guided trek starts on the shores of lake Eğirdir and follows the eastern branch of the long distance walk from Antioch in Pisidia (Yalvaç) deep in the Taurus mountains to Perge near the coast.
+This self-guided trek starts on the shores of lake Eğirdir and follows the eastern branch of the Saint Paul trail, the long distance walk between Antioch in Pisidia (Yalvaç) deep in the Taurus mountains and Perge near the coast.
 The trek allows you to immerse yourself in the way of life of the inhabitants of the old stone and timber villages along the route; you will often stay in village houses, see the local handcrafts, watch cheese and yoghurt making and enjoy the tasty village foods.
 The trip includes a visit to the major Roman city of Selge as well as many opportunities to look at bulbs and birds during the walks.
 Our trail follows beautiful sections of Roman roads and migration routes in use since Roman times (and perhaps even walked by st Paul himself!) in this spectacular area of forests, canyons, rivers and peaks.